Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

+By construction, if $(G,\ell)\in \ST_{l}$, then $\verif$ accepts at every node.
+Conversely, if $(G,\ell)\notin \ST_{l}$, then, for every certificate function $c$, at least one node rejects.
 To establish error-sensitivity for the above proof-labeling scheme, let us assume that $\verif$ rejects at $k\geq 1$ nodes with some certificate function $c$.
 Then, let $(G',\ell')$ be the labeled graph coinciding with $(G,\ell)$ except that all edges for which $\verif$ rejects at both endpoints are removed both from $G$, and from the adjacency lists in $\ell$ of the endpoints of these edges.
 Note that modifying $\ell$ into $\ell'$ only requires to edit labels of nodes that are rejecting.
+Note that the graph $G'$ might be disconnected.
+Also note that the edges described in the labeling that are still present in $(G',\ell')$ form a forest.
+(This is because the verification of the counters ensures that any cycle is cut by our procedure).